MARID ESKF

 - Advantage: accelerometer bias $\mathbf{b}_a$ is not in the prediction path, so propagation is not corrupted by bias before it is estimated.
 There is no risk of double-counting the accelerometer (once in propagation, once as a measurement).

 - Risk: propagation quality depends on accurate thrust command $T$, drag coefficient $k_d$, and hydrogen mass $m_{h_2}$.
-The filter compensates via the augmented state, but unmodeled aero forces (lift, sideslip, gusts) add directly to process noise $q_v$.
+The filter compensates via the augmented state.
+Lift and structured drag are explicitly modeled via wing joint angles from/joint_states; remaining unmodeled forces (sideslip, gusts) still contribute to process noise $q_v$.

 3.1 Continuous-Time Dynamics $f(\hat{\mathbf{x}}, \mathbf{u})$